Python Lecture 2 - Lexical Structure of Python

 Tokens: The Smallest Units of Meaning

-The meaningful pieces extracted from code are called tokens.
+These meaningful pieces are called tokens.

 x = 42 + y